 Furthermore, directionality and laterality are also very important concepts when doing math.
 If the child can’t see the number’s orientation clearly, they will have more difficulty than a child who can.

-It doesn’t necessarily mean that a child won’t be any good at math, however it has been found that those that lack the necessary vision skills take a lot longer to find the answer to a math problem and this hinders them during timed tests.
+It doesn’t necessarily mean that a child won’t be any good at math.
+However, it has been found that those that lack the necessary vision skills take longer to find the answer to a math problem.
+This has proven to severely hinder them during timed tests.

 What Do the Professionals Say?

 Connecting vision and learning difficulties has become a popular area of study for researchers and specialists in the field.
-Dr. Burkhart Fischer and Dr. Klaus Hartnegg from the University of Freiburg claim that binocular instability is a major factor in dyslexia.
+John Stein, a researcher from the University of Oxford, as well as the Dyslexia Research Trust claim that binocular instability is a major factor in dyslexia.

-If somebody can’t see clearly, they will have difficulty in with subitizing and therefore simple tasks such as counting will become even more difficult.
-By improving vision skills, subitizing will improve and consequently counting will improve.
+If somebody can’t see clearly, they will have difficulty with subitizing and simple tasks such as counting will become even more difficult.
+By improving vision skills, subitizing will improve and consequently math skills will improve.

 How Can Vision Therapy Help?

-Now that it’s known that poor vision has been associated with math problems, this article is going to focus on improving eyesight with vision therapy.
-These exercises are mainly focused towards children, but adults will be able to get some benefit from them too.
+Now that we know that poor vision is associated with math problems, this article is going to focus on improving eyesight with vision therapy.
+These exercises are mainly focused on children, but adults will be able to get some benefit from them, too.

-Amblyopia is known as a lazy eye and it can be treated with exercises if you catch it early enough.
-First of all, the lazy eye is weaker than the other stronger eye.
-Therefore, put a patch over the stronger eye to ensure that the weaker one is being used all of the time.
+Amblyopia is known as a lazy eye syndrome and can be treated with exercises if you catch it early enough.
+The lazier eye is weaker than the other stronger eye.
+Therefore, putting a patch over the stronger eye ensures that the weaker one is being used all the time.
 This will force the eye to get stronger because it’s relied upon for vision.

-When the patch is on, undertake activities that involve a need for good vision.
-This could include simple sports like throwing a ball, or it could even include arts and crafts.
-This will force the eye to focus on various colors, shapes and moving objects meaning that it will become stronger the more it is exercised.
+When the patch is on, do activities that involve a need for good vision.
+That could include simple sports like throwing a ball or it could include arts and crafts.
+These vision therapy activities force the eye to focus on various colors, shapes, and moving objects; it will become stronger the more it’s exercised.

-Eye teaming is where the two eyes team up and work together so that they work as a single entity and not 2 separate things.
+Eye teaming is where the two eyes work together as a single entity and not two separate functions.

-Once you have done this, you could download and print some 3-D photographs known as stereopsis!
-There are two images that are very similar, when you look at them with cross eyes and force yourself to see one image, it will appear 3-D!
-This is great for kids and adults alike!
+Once you have done this, download and print some 3D photographs.
+This is known as stereopsis.
+There are two images that are very similar.
+When you look at them with crossed eyes, you force yourself to see one image which will appear to be in 3D!
+This is great for kids and adults alike.

-Depth perception is where your eyes calculate how far away an object is and there are many exercises that can help.
-A good and fun exercise for children can involve a brightly colored moving object.
+Depth perception is where your eyes calculate how far away an object is.
+There are many exercises that can help improve depth perception.
+A helpful and fun exercise for children involves a brightly colored moving object.
 Attach a beach ball to some string and then hang it around two to three feet from the ceiling.

 Then hit the ball in the same direction and keep your focus on it.
 The beach ball will be moving from left to right and closer and further at the same time.
 This will help children to improve their depth perception and it can be pretty fun at the same time!

-Convergence insufficiency is the weakness of the muscles that co-ordinate the eye at close distance.
-Therefore, you’ll need an exercise that strengthens these muscles.
+Convergence insufficiency is a weakness of the muscles that coordinate the eyes’ focus on objects at close distances.
+You need an exercise that strengthens these muscles to improve your vision.

-Hold a pen at arms-length and keep your head straight at all times.
+Hold a pen at arms-length and keep your head straight.
 Focus on the tip of the pen and slowly move it towards your nose.
 As you get closer, the pen will double (you’ll see two pens).
 At this point, stop moving the pen and try to focus on it so that you only see one pen again.
 Again, repeat this exercise for a few minutes or until your eyes feel strained.

-Vision therapy won’t just help improve vision related problems, it may also help your eyes to stay in better shape for longer.
+Vision therapy won’t just help improve vision related problems.
+It may also help your eyes to stay in better shape longer.

 Moreover, you should consider taking vitamin and mineral supplements.
-Just like the rest of your body, your eyes could really benefit from getting the right amount of vitamins and minerals.
+Just like the rest of your body, your eyes could really benefit from getting the right amount of nutrients.

-By giving your child some fun exercises to do and ensuring that they get all the vitamins and minerals they need, you could see their math skills improve and they’ll soon be bringing home report cards that you can be proud of!
+By giving your child some fun exercises to do and ensuring that they get all the nutrients they need, their math skills can improve.
+Soon, they’ll be bringing home report cards that you’ll be extra proud of!